anderkve/FYS3150/book/using_git/setting_up_git_and_a_GitHub_repo.md

 ![token_page](./imgs/token_page.png)

-- You'll be redirected to the page with tokens now. *Make sure you copy it!*
+- You'll be redirected to the page with your token now. *Make sure you copy it!*

 ### On Linux